aws-amplify/docs/docs/lib/project-setup/fragments/android/rxjava/rxjava.md

 ## Installation

-Amplify's RxJava bindings are included with Amplify in a separate library.
+Amplify's RxJava bindings are included with Amplify.
 To use them, add the dependency to your application's gradle file.

 Under **Gradle Scripts**, open **build.gradle (Module: [YourApplicationName])**.